Sharing our favorite Double Chocolate Chip Cookies that make the perfect sweet treat for any and every occasion! Best chocolate cookies ever!

 Try my favorite Brown Butter Cookies too!
 Follow Picky Palate on Instagram for daily recipe inspiration.

-Ingredients For Chocolate Cookies
+What You’ll Need For Double Chocolate Chip Cookies

-- pure vanilla extract
+- pure vanilla extract– Use pure vanilla extract for best tasting results.

-- dark cocoa powder
+- dark cocoa powder– Make sure the cocoa powder is unsweetened.

-- chocolate fudge instant pudding mix
+- chocolate fudge instant pudding mix– Find instant pudding mix near the cake mixes in the baking isle.

-- chocolate chunks or chocolate chips
+- chocolate chunks or chocolate chips– Use your favorite chocolate chips, milk or semi-sweet.

 How To Make Double Chocolate Cookies